 Recent EAS Initiatives led by Australia

-- 2018 EAS International Disaster Assistance Workshop in Perth (co-hosted by Indonesia)
+- 2018 EAS International Disaster Assistance Workshop in Perth (co-hosted with Indonesia)

-- 2019 EAS Seminar on Maritime Security and International Law (to be held)
+- 2019 EAS Seminar on Maritime Security and International Law in Kuala Lumpur (co-hosted with Malaysia)

-- 2017 EAS Non-Proliferation Seminar in Melbourne, co-hosted by Thailand
+- 2017 EAS Non-Proliferation Seminar in Melbourne (co-hosted with Thailand)

-- 2016 EAS Maritime Security Cooperation Seminar in Sydney, co-hosted by Indonesia
+- 2016 EAS Maritime Security Cooperation Seminar in Sydney (co-hosted with Indonesia)

-- 2015 EAS Search and Rescue Lessons Learned Seminar in Sydney, co-hosted by Thailand
+- 2015 EAS Search and Rescue Lessons Learned Seminar in Sydney (co-hosted with Thailand)

 Key Australian Officials